radius-project/recipes/CONTRIBUTING.md

 A good way to communicate before investing too much time is to create a draft PR and share it with your reviewers.
 The standard way of doing this is to mark your PR as draft within GitHub.

+## Thank You!

-**Thank You!** - Your contributions to open source, large or small, make projects like this possible.
+Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.